Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 Figure~\ref{fig:5TeVhadronRAA} shows a compilation comparing CMS measurements of the charged-particle \RAA at $\sqrtsNN = 2.76\TeV$~\cite{CMS:2012aa} (red points) and 5.02\TeV~\cite{CMS:2016xef} (black points) to other experimental results~\cite{WA98:2001lnw,dEnterria:2004cly,PHENIX:2012jha,STAR:2003fka,NA49:2007gga,ALICE:2012aqc,ATLAS:2015qmb}.
 The CMS 5.02\TeV data spans nearly three orders of magnitude of \pt, revealing an oscillating structure having a local minimum around 7\GeV.
 For \pt values under 3\GeV, where effects such as parton energy loss, initial-state effects, and radial flow can all have significant contributions, an approximate ordering with collision energy is observed.
 The 17.3\GeV SPS data has higher values than the 200\GeV RHIC data, which are in turn higher than the \TeV-scale LHC data.
 For higher \pt values, parton energy loss is expected to be the dominant effect, resulting in a strong suppression that is remarkably similar at RHIC and the LHC around $\pt=7\GeV$, despite the order of magnitude difference in collision energy.
 This similarity can be explained by the shape of the underlying hadron spectra.
 Flatter spectra, which are observed at higher collision energies, demand a greater absolute energy loss to achieve similar \RAA suppression values.
 This implies that energy loss effects are stronger at higher collision energies.

 As \pt increases, \RAA becomes less suppressed, and at \pt values above 150\GeV, \RAA is consistent with unity.
 This contrasts with the trend observed for the inclusive jet \RAA shown in Fig.~\ref{fig:276TeVJetRAA}, which is nearly independent of jet \pt for jet $\pt>150\GeV$.
-One potential explanation of this rising trend for the charged-particle \RAA could be the Landau--Pomeranchuck--Migdal~(LPM) effect in QCD systems, which results from the quantum interference of consecutive gluon emissions in the parton shower and tends to reduce radiative energy loss at higher parton energies~\cite{Gyulassy:1993hr}.
+One potential explanation for the difference between the jet and the charged-particle \RAA trends is related to selection effects coming from the requirement of a high-\pt hadron being present in the event.
+Color coherence effects tend to reduce radiative energy loss as parton energy increases~\cite{Gyulassy:1993hr}, because of the Landau--Pomeranchuck--Migdal~(LPM) mechanism (in which consecutive gluon emissions in the parton shower exhibit quantum interference) and because the effective number of radiating color sources is suppressed in the parton shower~\cite{Casalderrey-Solana:2012evi}.
 The requirement for a high-\pt hadron in an event could preferentially select configurations where the LPM effect is stronger than average for a jet at any given \pt.
-Alternatively, these events containing very high momentum hadrons may correspond to configurations where the parton multiplicities in the parton shower are smaller on average, leading to less color charges experiencing energy loss.
 Six theoretical predictions of the charged-hadron \RAA are also overlaid with the data in Fig.~\ref{fig:5TeVhadronRAA}~\cite{Chien:2015vja,Casalderrey-Solana:2014bpa,Bianchi:2017wpt,Xu:2015bbz,Andres:2016iys,Noronha-Hostler:2016eow}.
 Most of the models are able to accurately predict the strong suppression observed at the local minimum of \RAA, but the models predict a large range of values at higher \pt.
 Thus, these data can be used to constrain energy loss models for events containing hard jet fragmentation patterns that result in a very energetic hadron and are complementary to measurements of the inclusive jet \RAA, which are not strongly biased towards any particular fragmentation pattern.